Krishnamohan-Yerrabilli/Articles/cl9h7afy6000b09ky6y8k44bl.md

 A Namespace allows teams to share a Kubernetes cluster it allows you to create Virtual cluster's inside the existing [cluster](https://kubernetes.io/docs/concepts/architecture/)

-Although your current environment is not changed to your new namespace it's time-consuming and also not efficient to type --namespace with<br> kubectl command always
+Although your current environment is not changed to your new namespace <br>
+it's time-consuming and also not efficient to type --namespace with<br> kubectl command always

-Let's see a simple hack, how you can switch your current default Namespace to your preferred Namespace
+Let's see a simple hack, how you can switch your current default Namespace <br>
+to your preferred Namespace

 ## Hack to switch between Namespaces